Tram operators fined £14 million over Croydon disaster that claimed seven lives

 Mr Justice Fraser told the court: “This was undoubtedly an accident waiting to happen, quite literally.”

-There was a failure to heed warnings about the risk of drivers becoming disorientated in the Sandiland tunnel network on the approach to the curve and a report of a “near miss” just days before the crash was “ignored”, he said.
+There was a failure to heed warnings about the risk of drivers becoming disorientated in the Sandilands tunnel network on the approach to the curve, and a report of a “near miss” just days before the crash was “ignored”, he said.

 The “complacency” around the inadequate lighting and lack of visual cues in the tunnel was “disturbing”, the judge said.